arnovb-github/PoshCommence/docs/Get-CmcConnections.md

 Get-CmcConnections Account
 ```

-Returns the connections and their categoryname to the Account category.
+Returns the connections and their categoryname for the 'Account' category.

 ## PARAMETERS